 6. Sterilization for men and women over twenty-one (21) years of age.

 Children on automatic newborn MIC can receive MIC benefits for a year.
-If the client is not receiving Medicaid nd does not cooperate with CSS, no referral for noncooperation should be made to the county DSS’s Medicaid Unit, since cooperation with CSS is not required.
+If the CP is not receiving Medicaid nd does not cooperate with CSS, no referral for noncooperation should be made to the county DSS’s Medicaid Unit, since cooperation with CSS is not required.
 No sanctions can be imposed by county DSS.

 Children ho receive SSI automatically receive Medical Assistance to the Disabled (MAD).
 These cases are handled by the local office of the Social Security Administration and are not referred to CSS when child support services are needed.
-In these situations, the client or caretaker of a child who needs child support due to the absence of a parent is advised to contact the local CSS agency to apply for services.
+In these situations, the CP or caretaker of a child who needs child support due to the absence of a parent is advised to contact the local CSS agency to apply for services.

 Child-Only Medicaid cases can be closed when the caretaker of the child fails to cooperate with CSS.

-CSS caseworkers and supervisors must generate the Case Closure Intent Notice (DSS-4617) with the closure reason code "CNON" (Client not cooperating) as notification to the caretaker that child support services will terminate in sixty (60) days.
+CSS caseworkers and supervisors must generate the Case Closure Intent Notice (DSS-4617) with the closure reason code "CNON" (CP not cooperating) as notification to the caretaker that child support services will terminate in sixty (60) days.